douglasmiguel7/transaction-authorizer/README.md

 ## About

-This repository was made for Caju technical challenge
+This repository was created for the Caju technical challenge

 ## Useful links